Which is best for your family – our Unit Program Tools or Daily Lesson Plans? Here’s what you need to know.

 - You appreciate the extra time you get having the copywork, memory work, grammar and punctuation lessons, poetry, science experiments, and general projects already picked out for you.

 - Knowing that you have what you need in one curriculum book thrills you.
-Instead of buying and dealing with separate books for history, reading, geography, science, grammar, punctuation, composition, poetry, and fine arts.
+Instead of buying and shlepping around separate books for history, reading, geography, science, grammar, punctuation, composition, poetry, and fine arts.

 Read more about our Daily Lesson Plans here.

-So which one sounds right for your homeschool — Unit Program Tools or Daily Lesson Plans?
-Want to hear about our special sales for subscribers?
+So which one sounds right for you? — Unit Study Tools or Daily Lesson Plans?

-Still not sure what would be best?
-Feel free to contact us anytime using our contact form found in the menu bar at the top of this page.
+If you have specific questions you’d like to ask, please contact us anytime using the contact form found in the menu bar at the top of the page.